Trials have begun using suspended animation to help critically ill patients

 AROUND 230,000 votes were cast in a recent online competition held by NASA to choose one of three designs for the American space agency’s new Z-2 spacesuit.
 It was not the technology that people were invited to vote for, but the style of the outer layer.
 The winner (pictured right) features vivid-blue electroluminescent wire and patches, exposed bearings and natty collapsing pleats to improve an astronaut’s mobility.

-Read my latest for New York based Publishing Perspectives in full below or by clicking here.
-It was the headline story of the day.
+Read my ‘hit’ story from last months London Book Fair which I covered for the New York based Publishing Perspectives and which was their headline story of the day.

 LONDON: In Los Angeles, every pool attendant wants to write a movie script.
 In Oxford, every waiter or waitress is trying to write a novel.
 At the London Book Fair last week, everyone – even established authors – seemed to want to write for video games and other interactive media.